ogard/pixi-spine-preview/README.md

 #### TODO
 - support for loading zip files
-- supprt for loading atlas with multiple images referenced
+- support for loading atlas with multiple images referenced
 - more spine manipulations
 - handle resize of spine
 - incorporate sound manipulation feature